-There were no other recent accounting pronouncements that impacted the Company for the three months ended March 31, 2021 or are expected to have a significant effect on the consolidated financial statements.
+There were no other recent accounting pronouncements that impacted the Company or are expected to have a significant effect on the consolidated financial statements.

 4. Fair Value of Financial Instruments

 Items measured at fair value on a recurring basis are the Company's investments.
 The following table sets forth the Company's financial instruments that were measured at fair value on a recurring basis by level within the fair value hierarchy: